iloveitaly/hyper-focus/README.md

 ### Blocking

 - Block macOS applications without quitting them.
 This is implemented by hiding them when you switch to them.
+They stay open so you don't lose your work, but you can't see them.
 - "Block" websites by redirecting Chrome and Safari browsers to a page of your choosing when a banned URL is encountered.
 - Block hosts.
 Automatically adds `www.` variants to non-regex block hosts.
+If you block `youtube.com` it will also block `www.youtube.com`.
 - Block specific URLs, ignoring anchors, and allowing a partial/subset match on query strings.
+For instance, you may want to allow google.com but block google news.
+You can setup a block url of `https://www.google.com/search?tbm=nws` to achieve this.
+The `tbm=nws` query string indicates the google news tab.
+As long as that query param exists, the page will be blocked.
-- Regex support
+- Regex support when matching against URLs. <!-- for instance -->
+- Allow mode.
+Block everything by default, except a whitelist of URLs and/or apps.

 #### Regex